rnabioco/cellrangerAWS/README.md

 2. Download and install the AWS command line interface, version 2 [here](https://aws.amazon.com/cli/).

 3. To allow the AWS CLI to issue commands to your AWS account, an access key must be created using the IAM portal.
-Once your key has been generated run the following command to add your key information.
 For security do not save an additional copy of your key, instead view the key in the IAM portal and paste the access key and key ID into terminal when prompted.
 Your key will be automatically saved in a text file in your home directory (~/.aws/credentials).
 If you lose your key, a new one can be generated. **It is important that your AWS access key is kept private since it provides direct access to your account.**

+	Once your key pair has been generated run the following command to add your key
+information:

 ``` bash
 aws configure